 Product teams are always working to weigh their design and development efforts against constraints.
-As you frame the features for a digital product or service, you balance the time you spend understanding and how many hours it takes to design and build.
+It's a fact, there will always be more features than time.
+So as you frame the features for a digital product or service, you balance the time you spend understanding against how many hours it takes to design and build.
 You have to have both in order to build a good product.
 But what's the 'exchange rate' for understanding?
-Joshua Porter, aka Bokardo claims that it's about 10 to 1.
+Joshua Porter (aka Bokardo) claims that it's about 10 to 1.

 It’s not scientific at all but I’m now thinking that: